magneticio/vamp.io/content/blog/schrodingers-canary.md

 Interested in creating your own policy-based canary release?
 Go to [https://vamp.io/ee-trial-signup/]( https://vamp.io/ee-trial-signup/) for a install-yourself or hosted environment of VAMP, and use the documentation [on our docs page](https://vamp.io/documentation/installation/v1.0.0/overview/) to help you walk through the process.

+Or learn more about how you can simplify your release management process by downloading our whitepaper below.